drivdigital/developer-test/README.md

 * Incorrect placement of tags
 * Fatal PHP errors

-**Note:** Feel free to rename the methods in the class, but don't remove any of them.
+**Notes:**
-**Tip:** The task is harder than it looks.
+Feel free to rename the methods in the class, but don't remove any of them.
+The test harder than it looks.
 Pay attention to the details.

-**Tip:** Change as much as possible to make the code represent how you work.
+**Tip:** Change as much as possible to make it represent your own code.

 ## Tasks: